Primary Reading

 • Phonics - matching sounds to letters or words

-• Fluency - general ability to read (which includes easily recognising sight words)
+• Fluency - general ability to read (including easily recognising sight words)

 By what year should a child be reading?